EPHS-CyberSecurity-2020-Hour3/CipherProject/book_mechanics.md

 2. replacing each letter in plaintext with a letter, word, or number
 3. replacing each word in plaintext with a page number
 Example:
-Text: The sleepy dog laid down by the fireplace
+Text: The energetic dog ate a lemon before going to bed.
+1, 4, 7, 6, 2
+T  a  b  l e

 ## Decryption: